-Many large organizations manage a wide variety of products, brands, and services—each with their own digital experiences.
+Enterprise organizations often have a plethora of different products and services—each with their own digital experiences.
 Using multisites through CMS systems such as Sitefinity, allow organizations to create a network of subsites within a single instance of its enterprise website.
 They empower companies to build a standardized, scalable process while providing individual departments with a level of autonomy as they create unique experiences for their customers.

 Here are some of the benefits of using multisites.

 With multisites, developers use the same codebase for all multisites.
-Developers are able to reuse as much as they can from existing customizations.
-With a single codebase, developers can focus on less scattered and more well-organized code, which is easier to test with higher test coverage and better code quality control.
+That means they can reuse portions of code from a single source instead of gathering bits and pieces from different places.
+Since the code has already worked in other places, it’s easier to test for functionality and quality.
 Additionally, code enhancements are easily shared between sites increasing reusability and value.

 For example, the University of Colorado Denver website has almost 300 multisites, with each program and department as an individual multisite.
 Could you imagine the time and cost of deploying almost 300 individual sites?
 And that’s not to mention keeping them maintained and updated.